Georgia Driving Rules & Resources

 Knowledge Exam

 After you obtain your permit, you can start the Behind-the-Wheel driving lessons.
-You can only drive a regular vehicle with a licensed driver who is at least 21 years old and sitting in the front passenger seat.
+You can only drive a regular vehicle with a licensed driver who is at least 21 years old and sits in the front passenger seat.

 Phase 2: Getting Your Class D Provisional License